← Back to Blog

 # Install Claude Code if you haven't already

-$ npm install -g @anthropic-ai/claude-code
+$ npm install -g @anthropic-ai/claude-code@latest

-# Point it at CodeRouter
+# Point Claude Code at CodeRouter — note AUTH_TOKEN, not API_KEY

-$ export ANTHROPIC_BASE_URL=https://coderouter.io/api/v1/anthropic
+$ export ANTHROPIC_BASE_URL=https://www.coderouter.io/api/v1

-$ export ANTHROPIC_API_KEY=cr_your_coderouter_key
+$ export ANTHROPIC_AUTH_TOKEN=cr_your_coderouter_key

 $ claude